paintdotnet/PaintDotNet.Quantization/README.md

 ### 5) Colors are unevenly reduced

 The MSDN code makes use of a `reducibleNodes` array that is built while populating the Octree.
-It's essentially a 2D jagged list of all the nodes in the tree: the first index is the level, with the second index being an unordered (in principal anyway) list of the nodes at that level. *(Note that it is not actually a 2D jagged list!
+It's essentially a 2D jagged list of all the nodes in the octree: the first index is the level, with the second index being an unordered (in principal anyway) list of the nodes at that level. *(Note that it is not actually a 2D jagged list!
 It's an array of references to the first node in the list, and then the nodes themselves form a linked list by way of their `NextReducible` property.
 Yuck!)*

 In practice, however, the list's ordering is important to the overall quality of the palette.
 The second level of that list is filled in as you call `AddColor()`, which means that the final stages of the reduction process will prefer to merge colors that were added last; those that first appeared toward the bottom of the image, in other words, assuming the image is processed top-to-bottom.

 To fix this, I changed the reduction algorithm somewhat.
 See `OctreeQuantizer::Octree::Reduce()` for the implementation.

-I removed the `reducibleNodes` list and `NextReducible` property, opting instead to traverse the tree when I need to count or gather nodes (the alternative was extra bookkeeping fields and it got very complicated/buggy).
-The tree is, as usual, reduced from bottom to top.
+I removed the `reducibleNodes` list and `NextReducible` property, opting instead to traverse the octree when I need to count or gather nodes (the alternative was extra bookkeeping fields and it got very complicated/buggy).
+The octree is, as usual, reduced from bottom to top.
 However, after each level is completely reduced, I look at the number of nodes in the last and last-1 levels.
 Once the last level has more nodes than the target color count, but the last-1 level has less than or equal, I break out of the loop and switch to the final stage of reduction.

 In the final stage of reduction, all of the leaf nodes are gathered into a list and sorted by their weight (`pixelCount`).
 Nodes with the lowest weight, which store information about colors that were seen less often in the image, are reduced first.
 Because many nodes could have the same weight, tie-breaking for the sort order is done by comparing the hash code of the node's output color at high precision (32-bit floating point per component).
 This is done via the `ColorRgb96Float` struct in this repo's code.